NEW OROLSI GUIDANCE IN RESPONSE TO COVID-19

 Rule of law activities in peacekeeping are people-centred initiatives.
 They are tailored to local realities and assist communities to produce concrete peace dividends, such as access to basic services through mine/explosive hazard removal.

-UN Peacekeeping also supports the rule of law by providing interim stability or security measures, such as mixed patrols in Mali, local ceasefires in Darfur, informal and community-led security arrangements in Abyei, local peace agreements in the Central African Republic and targeted community violence reduction programmes in Haiti.
+UN Peacekeeping also supports the rule of law by providing interim stability or security measures, such as mixed patrols in Mali, informal and community-led security arrangements in Abyei and local peace agreements in the Central African Republic.

 In countries emerging from violent conflict, the threads that hold society together, along with a sense of trust and justice, can be badly damaged.
 For example, armed combatants may roam free, while local police may be feared and old grievances continue to simmer.

 OROLSI includes five components Police Division; Justice and Corrections Service; United Nations Mine Action Service; Disarmament, Demobilization and Reintegration Section; and Security Sector Reform Unit.
 On the ground, more than 15,000 rule of law and security professionals are fulfilling a wide range of essential tasks, including national capacity and institution building.
 Police peacekeepers patrol crime hotspots alongside officers from national law enforcement agencies.
 Weapons experts educate civilians on the risks of explosive hazards.
 Judicial and corrections officers help ensure that all citizens be treated equally under the law.
 DDR specialists help former fighters reintegrate into society.
 Security sector reform advisers ensure that oversight and accountability are built into police, defence and intelligence services.

 OROLSI has established nimble standing capacities with expertise in policing, justice and corrections.
 These teams can deploy within seven days to support newly established peace operations, support missions in times of crisis, help provide surge capacity and otherwise respond to needs as they arise.
 OROLSI has also generated other quickly deployable capacities through rosters, rapid reaction teams and similar stand-by arrangements.